 Once it starts boiling over, add the vanilla and sugar and milk again.

-Once done, take about 2 tablespoon of this mixture and add to the gelatin and mix well.
+Once done, take about 2 tbsp of this mixture and add to the gelatin and mix well.
 When i say, i mean really well.

 Add this immediately to the hot milk mixture and combine well using a balloon whisk.